LeslieJohnson/Surplus-example/doc/Pictures.md

 the background, asynchronously.

-When the page first loads, the user hasn't yet selected an image, so nothing would be displayed.
-We need to initialze our three image nodes.
+When the page first loads, the user hasn't yet selected an image, so nothing would be displayed without initialization.
+We initialize our three image nodes.
 The `current` image is loaded first, followed by the other two so that the user only has to wait for the first to see an image on startup.

 ### Swipe
 For devices that support touch events, swiping to select previous and